bplmaps/lmec-main-site/content/articles/mapping-denmark.md

 draft: true
 ---

-Alan Leventhal—the son of our founder Norman B. Leventhal, a long-time supporter of our work and that of the BPL, and the Chair of our Board of Directors from 2020 to 2022—was recently [sworn in as the U.S. Ambassador to Denmark](https://www.majorityleader.gov/content/hoyer-statement-senate-confirmation-alan-leventhal-ambassador-denmark).
+Alan Leventhal—the son of our founder Norman B. Leventhal, a long-time supporter of our work, and the Chair of our Board of Directors from 2020 to 2022—was recently [sworn in as the U.S. Ambassador to Denmark](https://www.majorityleader.gov/content/hoyer-statement-senate-confirmation-alan-leventhal-ambassador-denmark).
 To celebrate Alan’s new role, let's take a tour of maps and materials about Denmark from the Leventhal Center and BPL collections.

 ### Copenhagen under siege